Fidget quilting to help comfort patients with cognitive disorders

-Left to Right: Kaitlin Negus (Diabetes Dietitian), Julie Makar (MHAP Counsellor), Sierra Hartnett (CCDC Social Worker), Rylee Blasky (CCDC Dietitian), Denise Wojciechowski (Chemo RN).
+Left to Right: Kaitlin Negus (Diabetes Dietitian), Julie Makar (MHAP Counsellor), Sierra Hartnett (CCDC Patient Navigator), Rylee Blasky (CCDC Dietitian), Denise Wojciechowski (Chemo RN).
 Not pictured are Cindy Dwyer (CCDC RN) and Lisa Seamark (MHAP RN).

 SLMHC’s Centre for Complex Diabetes Care (CCDC) team were interested in making fidget quilts because the they wanted to brighten patient and residents’ mood and provide a form of entertainment.
 CCDC Registered Nurse Cindy Dwyer, discovered the idea through the internet and brought it to the rest of the team’s attention.
 The hospital was very supportive of the idea.

 In keeping with SLMHC’s mission of Caring for People, Embracing Diversity, and Respecting Different Pathways to Health, the CCDC team saw this as a great opportunity to provide additional comfort to the people in their care and do so in a creative and compassionate way.